bustle/mobiledoc-vdom-renderer/README.md

 Contributions—including pull requests, bug reports, documentation, and suggestions—are welcome!

-The code is written in [the Javascript superset _Typescript_](http://www.typescriptlang.org/) in a pure functional style.
+The code is written in [Typescript](http://www.typescriptlang.org/) in a pure functional style.
 Opinionated “best practices,” including functional programming, are strictly enforced by linters—it’ll help to use a code editor which supports both as-you-type linting and type-checking.

 ### Test-driven development